-Jeremy Bhandari (born June 19, 1996) is an American author for young adult and middle-grade audiences.
+Jeremy Bhandari (born June 19, 1996) is an American author who pens projects for people who aspire to become the best in whatever they decide to put energy towards.
 His debut project, Trust The Grind, a self-help story involving 16 world-class athletes, reached #1 on Amazon’s Teen and Young Adult Personal Fitness & Exercise Bestseller list.

 Early life and education